obaker8/blog/_posts/2018-03-07-Why-Furevery-is-the-App-for-All-Dog-Parents.md

 ![_config.yml]({{ site.baseurl }}/images/familyphoto.jpeg)

-<br>With the wide selection of services on Furevery, you can spend less time searching for these services/businesses and spend more quality time with your pup!
+With the wide selection of services on Furevery, you can spend less time searching for these services/businesses and spend more quality time with your pup!